Eating Disorder Therapy in Boston, MA

 With bulimia, you seek fulfillment and sensation from eating too much, and try to compensate by taking extreme measures that only leaving you feel worse.
 Health complications ensue, and you try to counteract them by eating too much once again.

 Your life doesn't have to be like this.
 You can live differently.
-You can pub bulimia behind you, just has many others have done with the help of a skilled counselor.
+You can leave bulimia behind you, just as many others have done with the help of a skilled counselor.
 Thrive Boston Eating Disorder therapists are here to help.

 Food can bring instant gratification and immense feelings of enjoyment.
 We even call our unhealthy snacking habits "comfort food."
 Comfort food quickly becomes uncomfortable, however, once that oversized fast food meal or "thrifty" buffet meal hits your stomach and turns into shame.
 You may have problems outside of your eating disorder that might prompt you to reach for a hefty portion of late night snacks after already eating a big dinner, but your "fix" is really only making you feel less confident more prone to self-abuse.